A Small Voice: Conversations With Photographers (exclusive member content)

 “I’m really grateful that our story is being told by Ukrainian photographers, but it never was about career ambition.
 We Ukrainian storytellers were never in the position that we chose to become war photographers.
 I keep saying I’m not a war photographer.
 I’m photographing war because this is what’s happening in my country.
 I have zero wish to photograph any other wars.
 I’m doing this because this is my war.
 That’s the only accurate skill I have.”

-• Become a full tier 1 member here to access exclusive additional subscriber-only content and the full archive of previous episodes for £5 per month.
+Become a A Small Voice podcast member here to access exclusive additional subscriber-only content and the full archive of 200+ previous episodes for £5 per month.

 Image